 Studying in Dubai

-In addition to the UK based programme, Nottingham Business School also delivers the DBA in collaboration with an educational services partner in Dubai.
+In addition to the UK based programme, Nottingham Business School also delivers the DBA in collaboration with an educational services partner in UAE.
 Studying under this route will allow you to undertake the bulk of your DBA programme including scheduled workshops locally in both the UK and the United Arab Emirates.

 Joint supervision with the University of Chinese Academy of Science

-In addition to the UK and Dubai based programmes, Nottingham Business School also works with the University of Chinese Academy of Science (UCAS) on joint supervision of the DBA.
+Nottingham Business School also works with the University of Chinese Academy of Science (UCAS) on joint supervision of the DBA.
 Studying under this arrangement will allow you access to experts with local contextual knowledge and subject knowledge.
 You are also able to attend other DBA research support activities in China.